-Formaldehyde concentrations, as measured by the California Air Resources Board (CARB) Method 430 using DNPH (dinitrophenylhydrazine) reagent, averaged 9 ppb in the turbine exhaust (before the SCR and CO catalysts) and 5 ppb at the stack.
-As measured by Fourier Transform Infrared (FTIR) Spectroscopy, formaldehyde concentrations averaged 47 ppb at the turbine exhaust and 42 ppb at the stack - over the same time periods.
-This discrepancy between the two methods could not be resolved based on the limited measurements and methods comparison.
-Although both sets of data met established QA/QC criteria, it is not known which, if either, method is providing accurate formaldehyde measurements.
+Formaldehyde concentrations, as measured by the CARB (California Air Resources Board) 430 method using DNPH (dinitrophenylhydrazine) impingers, averaged 10 ppb in the turbine exhaust before the SCR and CO catalysts and 5 ppb at the stack.
+As measured by Fourier Transform Infrared (FTIR) Spectroscopy, formaldehyde concentrations averaged 47 ppb at the turbine exhaust, and 42 ppb at the stack over the same time periods.
+The discrepancy between the FTIR and the "traditional" CARB 430 method could not be resolved based on the limited measurements and methods comparison.
+It is not known which, if either, method is providing accurate measurements.